You made it to the half-way point in The 10-Week Digital Photo Organizing Challenge…woot woot! This week we’ll be sorting digital photos.

 Your Assignment for Week 5 – Sorting Digital Photos:

 1. Learn how to view 2 windows side-by-side on your computer (I included links to YouTube tutorial videos above to assist with this)

-2. Set aside time in your calendar this week for sorting sessions
+2. Set aside time in your calendar this week for multiple sorting sessions

-3. Sort images by moving them from The Mess folder into the appropriate folder within your new core file structure (sort by “date created”)
+3. Sort images by moving them from the “Chaos” folder into the appropriate folder within your new core file structure (sort by “date created”)